timescale/docs/use-timescale/extensions/pgcrypto.md

 # The `pgcrypto` extension

-pgcrypto is a PostgreSQL extension that provides cryptographic functions such as:
+The `pgcrypto` PostgreSQL extension provides cryptographic functions such as:

 *   General hashing
 *   Password hashing